-Unlike most colleges, Central Penn provides apartments and townhouses.
-They are considered some of the nicest living accommodations on any college campus.
+Unlike most colleges, Central Penn provides apartments and townhouses at its Summerdale location.
 Freshman housing provides students with a furnished apartment-style residence and is available to students who have completed less than 35 credits.

-Upperclassman housing consists of furnished townhouses.
+Upperclassmen housing consists of furnished townhouses.
 Students are eligible to transition to the upperclassman units if they have no disciplinary sanctions indicating that housing will be forfeited, have successfully completed 9-12 months, and space is available.

-Furnished units include complete kitchens, air conditioning, basic and standard cable television service, local phone service (a land line phone is not included), coin-operated laundry facilities on-site, and are close to campus buildings and amenities.
+Furnished units include complete kitchen, air conditioning, basic and standard cable television service, local phone service (a land line phone is not included), coin-operated laundry facilities on-site, and are close to campus buildings and amenities.
 All student housing also has wireless internet access.
 Utilities include water, sewage, electric, gas, trash, and local area telephone.
 Each unit's phone line, located in the kitchen, provides direct dialing to every apartment, townhouse, or on-campus office.
 If students would like to make toll or long distance calls, it is recommended students purchase a calling card or use a cell phone.
+There is postal service for pick-up and delivery of vour mail.